keboola/developers-docs/extend/registration/index.md

 #### tableOutput
 This flag provides a UI for setting the table output mapping.
 With this UI, you can set:

-- *source* -- the name of the .csv file retrieved from the application
+- *Source* -- the name of the .csv file retrieved from the application
-- *destination* -- the name of the table in Storage, the destination bucket should exist already
+- *Destination* -- the name of the table in Storage, the destination bucket should exist already
-- *incremental* -- if checked, the loaded data will be appended to the contents of the destination table
+- *Incremental* -- if checked, the loaded data will be appended to the contents of the destination table
-- *primary key* -- set the primary key for your destination table - multiple columns are allowed
+- *Primary key* -- set the primary key for your destination table - multiple columns are allowed
-- *delete rows* -- delete some rows from the destination table using a simple filter
+- *Delete rows* -- delete some rows from the destination table using a simple filter

 {: .image-popup}
 ![Table output screenshot](/extend/registration/table-output-1.png)